avabellaw/shark-quiz/readme.md

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate the HTML and CSS as I developed the project ensuring unexpected errors were kept to a minimum.
-I also used them again before submitting the project.
+I validated the files again before submitting the project.

 ### [W3C Markup Validator](https://validator.w3.org/#validate_by_input)